 Eyes down and feet forward for a walking tour of the world’s first Resilience Pathway!
 Thanks to some creative thinking, and some determined fundraising, Blackpool has a Resilience Pathway where resilient moves, from the Resilience Framework (Hart, Blincow & Thomas, 2007), have been installed into the fabric of the town – literally!
 Take a step on a resilient move as you hear the story of how this amazing instillation was brought to life.
 Along the way you will also see a few of Blackpool’s interesting features and landmarks, ending up at the world-famous Blackpool Tower.

-This visit, available during the pre-conference period, will demonstrate to delegates how a small, determined and tenacious team lead by young people have been able to support a whole town approach by embedding Resilient Moves within the infrastructure of the community.
+This visit will demonstrate to delegates how a small, determined and tenacious team lead by young people have been able to support a whole town approach by embedding Resilient Moves within the infrastructure of the community.